Museum Bredius: History

-The house was built together with its neighbors (numbers 14 & 15) by the architect Pieter de Swart in 1755, and was home to a series of important Heren up to the 1930s, when it was purchased by Frits Lugt, to house his massive collection of drawings and prints that later (along with the initial donation by Cornelis Hofstede de Groot (1863–1930), formed the basis for the Rijksbureau voor Kunsthistorische Documentatie (RKD), and is now mostly housed in the Koninklijke Bibliotheek, National Library of the Netherlands, or (KB).
+The house was built together with its neighbours (numbers 14 & 15) by the architect Pieter de Swart in 1755, and was home to a series of important Heren up to the 1930s, when it was purchased by Frits Lugt, to house his large collection of drawings and prints that later, along with the initial donation by Cornelis Hofstede de Groot (1863–1930), formed the basis for the Rijksbureau voor Kunsthistorische Documentatie (RKD), and is now mostly housed in the Koninklijke Bibliotheek, National Library of the Netherlands.

-In 1955 the house was purchased by the city of the Hague for the Bredius collection, which until then was housed in the former home of its donor, Abraham Bredius (Amsterdam, 1855 - Monaco, 1946).
-His house on the Prinsengracht 6 had housed the collection until 1985, when it closed its doors due to a dip in the number of visitors, combined with a subsidy stop.
-Friends of the museum created the Bredius Genootschap that took the collection on tour, which met with great success.
-When the genootschap finally had enough funding to reopen in a permanent location, the old house could not be used.
+In 1955 the house was purchased by the city of The Hague for the Bredius collection, which until then was housed in the former home of its donor, Abraham Bredius (Amsterdam, 1855 - Monaco, 1946).
+His house on the Prinsengracht 6 had been the location for the collection until 1985, when it closed its doors due to falling number of visitors, combined with a subsidy stop.
+Friends of the museum created the Bredius Genootschap (Bredius Society) that took the collection on tour, which met with great success.
+When the society finally had enough funding to reopen in a permanent location, the old house could not be used.
 The decision to move to the present location was made possible with the gift of a generous sponsor to remodel it in the original Louis XV style.
 It has been home to the Bredius Museum since 1990.